 Making a faux wood grain table top is easier than you think using this simple paint technique.
 No stripping or staining is required – in fact, this look is achieved with chalk paint and antiquing wax.
-In this How To Paint Furniture To Look Like Wood in 3 Simple Steps post I walk you through this easy paint technique!
+In this How To Paint Furniture To Look Like Wood in 3 Simple Steps post I walk you through this easy fake wood paint technique!

 About this Painting Technique

 I first learned of this technique a couple of years ago and originally tried it on an old vintage end table that I picked up from the Facebook Marketplace.
 It was such a simple technique and 4 years later, the table still looks like the day I finished it.
-This little table sits on the end of our sofa and fits perfectly in this space.
+This table featured above sits on the end of our sofa and fits perfectly in this space.
 There are no scratches or stains and it has held up really well.
 The best part is that you would never know the top is a faux wood grain painting technique.

 Why You Will Love This Project

-• Cost: Grab an inexpensive piece of furniture at your local thrift shop or on Facebook Marketplace and give it a completely new look for a fraction of the cost of new furniture using this technique.
+- Cost: Grab an inexpensive piece of furniture at your local thrift shop or on Facebook Marketplace and give it a completely new look for a fraction of the cost of new furniture using this technique.

-• Look: Let’s face it, wood grain is timeless!
+- Look: Let’s face it, wood grain is timeless!
 One of the things I love about this technique is its faux wood grain with an artsy twist.
 From afar you wouldn’t know that the furniture isn’t real stained wood but up close you can see that it’s a hand-painted piece of art and a one-of-a-kind piece.

 Supplies for this Project